-- 4.1.2 Distribution Provider that owns one or more of the following Facilities, systems, and equipment for the protection or restoration of the Bulk Electric System (BES): - 4.1.2.1 Each underfrequency Load shedding (UFLS) or undervoltage Load shedding (UVLS) system that: - 4.1.2.1.1 is part of a Load shedding program that is subject to one or more requirements in a NERC or Regional Reliability Standard; and - 4.1.2.1.2 performs automatic Load shedding under a common control system owned by the Responsible Entity, without human operator initiation, of 300 MW or more. - 4.1.2.2 Each Remedial Action Scheme (RAS) where the RAS is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.1.2.3 Each Protection System (excluding UFLS and UVLS) that applies to Transmission where the Protection System is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.1.2.4 Each Cranking Path and group of Elements meeting the initial switching requirements from a Blackstart Resource up to and including the first interconnection point of the starting station service of the next generation unit(s) to be started.
+- 4.1.2 Distribution Provider that owns one or more of the following Facilities, systems, and equipment for the protection or restoration of the BES: - 4.1.2.1 Each underfrequency Load shedding (UFLS) or undervoltage Load shedding (UVLS) system that: - 4.1.2.1.1 is part of a Load shedding program that is subject to one or more requirements in a NERC or Regional Reliability Standard; and - 4.1.2.1.2 performs automatic Load shedding under a common control system owned by the Responsible Entity, without human operator initiation, of 300 MW or more. - 4.1.2.2 Each Remedial Action Scheme (RAS) where the Remedial Action SchemeRAS is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.1.2.3 Each Protection System (excluding UFLS and UVLS) that applies to Transmission where the Protection System is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.1.2.4 Each Cranking Path and group of Elements meeting the initial switching requirements from a Blackstart Resource up to and including the first interconnection point of the starting station service of the next generation unit(s) to be started. - 4.1.3 Generator Operator - 4.1.4 Generator Owner - 4.1.5 Reliability Coordinator

-4.1.3 Generator Operator
+4.1.6 Transmission Operator

-4.1.4 Generator Owner
+4.1.7 Transmission Owner

-- 4.1.5 Reliability Coordinator - 4.1.6 Transmission Operator - 4.1.7 Transmission Owner - 4.2.
+- 4.2.
 Facilities: For the purpose of the requirements contained herein, the following Facilities, systems, and equipment owned by each Responsible Entity in 4.1 above are those to which these requirements are applicable.
-For requirements in this standard where a specific type of Facilities, system, or equipment or subset of Facilities, systems, and equipment are applicable, these are specified explicitly. - 4.2.1 Distribution Provider: One or more of the following Facilities, systems and equipment owned by the Distribution Provider for the protection or restoration of the BES: - 4.2.1.1 Each UFLS or UVLS System that: - 4.2.1.1.1 is part of a Load shedding program that is subject to one or more requirements in a NERC or Regional Reliability Standard; and - 4.2.1.1.2 performs automatic Load shedding under a common control system owned by the Responsible Entity, without human operator initiation, of 300 MW or more. - 4.2.1.2 Each RAS where the RAS is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.3 Each Protection System (excluding UFLS and UVLS) that applies to Transmission where the Protection System is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.4 Each Cranking Path and group of Elements meeting the initial switching requirements from a Blackstart Resource up to and including the first interconnection point of the starting station service of the next generation unit(s) to be started. - 4.2.2 Responsible Entities listed in 4.1 other than Distribution Providers: All BES Facilities. - 4.2.3 Exemptions: The following are exempt from Standard CIP-008-7: - 4.2.3.1 Cyber Systems at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2 Cyber Systems associated with communication networks and data communication links between discrete Electronic Security Perimeters (ESP).
+For requirements in this standard where a specific type of Facilities, system, or equipment or subset of Facilities, systems, and equipment are applicable, these are specified explicitly. - 4.2.1 Distribution Provider: One or more of the following Facilities, systems and equipment owned by the Distribution Provider for the protection or restoration of the BES: - 4.2.1.1 Each UFLS or UVLS System that: - 4.2.1.1.1 is part of a Load shedding program that is subject to one or more requirements in a NERC or Regional Reliability Standard; and - 4.2.1.1.2 performs automatic Load shedding under a common control system owned by the Responsible Entity, without human operator initiation, of 300 MW or more. - 4.2.1.2 Each Remedial Action SchemeRAS where the Remedial Action SchemeRAS is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.3 Each Protection System (excluding UFLS and UVLS) that applies to Transmission where the Protection System is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.4 Each Cranking Path and group of Elements meeting the initial switching requirements from a Blackstart Resource up to and including the first interconnection point of the starting station service of the next generation unit(s) to be started. - 4.2.2 Responsible Entities listed in 4.1 other than Distribution Providers: All BES Facilities. - 4.2.3 Exemptions: The following are exempt from Standard CIP-008-7: - 4.2.3.1 Cyber Systems at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2 Cyber Systems with communication networks and data associated with-communication links between discrete Electronic Security Perimeters (ESP).